Buying Small Gifts for a Large Group When You’re on a Budget

 Gift giving to a large group doesn’t need to cost a fortune.

-And you can make the value seem much more than what you actually spent!
+You can always make the value seem much more than what you actually spent!
 With just a buck and these clever DIYs, you can gift some Christmas cheer to just about anyone, no matter how many people you need to buy for.